 An air fryer has become an extremely popular kitchen appliance in the past couple of years thanks to its ability to help us appear more accomplished in the kitchen than we may really be.
 It's certainly made cooking easy again.

-The biggest bonus about owning an air fryer is not only the promise of cutting down your cooking time but doing so with as little need for oil as possible.
+The biggest bonus about owning an air fryer is not only the promise of cutting down your cooking time but doing so with as little need for oil as possible, not to mention it saves energy on the household bills.
 It means you can still achieve that deep-fried effect you're probably craving after healthy eating, without that unhealthy aftertaste.

 What is an air fryer?